haiyun-he/haiyun-he.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am currently a postdoc at Cornell University, working with Prof. Ziv Goldfeld and Prof. Christina Lee Yu.
-I am honored to be funded by [Center for Applied Mathematics](https://www.cam.cornell.edu/cam) postdoc program at Cornell.
+I am currently a postdoc at Cornell University, working with [Prof. Ziv Goldfeld](https://people.ece.cornell.edu/zivg/) and [Prof. Christina Lee Yu](https://cleeyu.orie.cornell.edu).
+I am honored to be funded by the [Center for Applied Mathematics](https://www.cam.cornell.edu/cam) postdoc program.
+Before joining Cornell, I obtained my PhD degree in Electrical and Computer Engineering from [National University of Singapore](https://www.nus.edu.sg) in Oct.
+2022, proudly advised by [Prof. Vincent Y. F. Tan](https://vyftan.github.io/index.html).

 My recent research interests lie in the intersection of information theory and machine learning.

-**If you are interested in collaborating with me, please do not hesitate to drop me an email (haiyun.he AT u.nus.edu)!**
+**If you are interested in collaborating with me, please do not hesitate to drop me an email or drop by &nbsp;<tt>657 Rhodes Hall, Ithaca, NY</tt> &nbsp;!**

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.